smikhalevski/roqueform/README.md

 `targetField` is a field that initiated the update, so this can be `field` itself, any of its derived fields, or any of its ancestors (if `field` is also a derived field).

-You can use subscriptions to force re-render your component, but this is strongly discouraged since it make your code more imperative:
+You can use subscriptions to force re-render your component, but this is strongly discouraged since it makes your code more imperative:

 ```ts